top of page

 Ice Cream

-If you went to an ice cream shop and walked up to the clerk and said, “I’d like one ice cream please!”
+If you visit an ice cream shop and ask the clerk, “I’d like one ice cream please!”

-What do you think she would ask you?
+What do you think they would ask you?

 Exactly, “What flavor would you like?”